NierseDev/HeliosOne-Refactor/README.md

 This is a refactor of a previous group project from 1st Year of Computer Science.
 The web application aims to provide an inventory of all Flora for people to see.

-Programming Languages to be used:
+This refactor will utilize the following:
+ - Python (Backend, Flask)
- - HTML
+ - HTML (Frontend)
  - CSS
  - Javascript